 Finish creating your double opt-in campaign

 Now that we have that second segment, we can complete the setup of our campaign.

-First, we’ll add a Wait Until workflow action and use the segment we just created as the condition that we want to wait for.
+We’ll add a Wait Until workflow action and use the segment we just created as the condition that we want to wait for.
 We’ll also add a maximum wait time of 1 week before moving to the next action.
 This lets us consider people who haven’t clicked within 7 days of receiving the email as not opted-in.

-Last, but not least, we’ll add a Create or Update Person action in each branch to update the
+To do that, we’ll add a Create or Update Person action in each branch to update the

 Your campaign should look like this!
 When you’re done, activate your campaign to begin processing double opt-ins.